FitzwilliamMuseum/egyptiancoffins/_news/2019-11-26-Alexandriaworkshop.md

     caption: EMC colleagues demonstrating ancient Egyptian tools.
   -
     image: news/sarapopup.jpg
-    caption: Sara Hany Abed at the 'Pop-Up' Museum in Damietta.
+    caption: Sara Hany Abed explaining the benefits of CT-scanning coffins to children in Damietta.
   -
     image: news/pinocchiodamietta.jpg
     caption: The 'Pop-Up' Museum with woodworking experts at the Pinocchio furniture factory.
   -
     image: news/groupshotmed.jpg
-    caption:
+    caption: Members of the joint UK-Egyptian 'Pop-Up' team by the Mediterranean Sea.
   -
     image: news/paintingactivity.jpg
-    caption:
+    caption: Children enjoying the painting activity at the 'Pop-Up' Museum in Damietta.
 ---
 As you’d recall from an earlier post (which you can read about [here](https://egyptiancoffins.org/news/popupmuseum_), in July 2019, some of the Fitzwilliam’s Egyptian coffins team travelled to Cairo to trial their successful ‘Pop-Up’ Museum.
 One of the key venues during this trip was the [Pinocchio furniture](https://pinocchio-furniture.com) showroom in Maadi, a high-end furniture store owned by Amr Orensa and Marwa Medhat that produces many handcrafted wooden pieces inspired by ancient Egyptian designs.
 The success of this visit, which was co-delivered with colleagues from the Egyptian Museum Cairo, led to some exciting new discussions with Amr and Marwa about bringing the ‘Pop-Up’ back to Egypt, but outside Cairo to the less densely populated Mediterranean coastal town of [Damietta](https://en.wikipedia.org/wiki/Damietta).